Convoy leader texted with ex-premier Brad Wall, current Sask. MLA, docs show | CBC News

 Text messages submitted as evidence in Chris Barber's criminal trial

-Text messages retrieved from the cellphone of Freedom Convoy leader Chris Barber show contact with a former Saskatchewan premier and a current provincial politician leading up to and during the 2022 protests in Ottawa.
+Text messages retrieved from the cellphone of truck convoy protest leader Chris Barber show contact with a former Saskatchewan premier and a current provincial politician leading up to and during the 2022 protests in Ottawa.

 Chris Barber's text messages, retrieved from his phone following his Feb.
 17, 2022 arrest, had been sealed by a Superior Court judge.
 That was partially lifted this week so thousands of his text messages could be submitted as evidence in his criminal trial.